The Best Dog-Friendly National Parks for Exploring

 Pet-Friendly Campgrounds

 If camping is more your style, the Great Smoky Mountains National Park offers several pet-friendly campgrounds where you and your dog can spend the night under the stars.
-Cades Cove and Elkmont campgrounds are popular choices that allow dogs, but make sure to review the park's guidelines regarding leash requirements and other regulations.
+Cades Cove and Elkmont campgrounds are popular choices that allow dogs, but make sure to review the park's regarding leash requirements and other regulations.

 Trails and Hiking